-All discussions between counselors and students are confidential and no information can be released to anyone within the College or outside of it without the student's written request.
+All discussions between counselors and students are confidential and no information can be released to anyone within the College or outside of it without the student's written request, except where exempt by law.
 This is in keeping with the ethics code of the American Psychological Association.